 3. Tell the best story in your cover letter

 Here at Resolute Legal, we believe that the best story wins.
-The story you tell in your cover letter can make or break your CPP disability claim, so take the right amount of time and attention to write the best possible version.
+The story you tell in your cover letter can make or break your CPP disability claim.
+So, you should take the right amount of time and attention to write the best possible version.

-Your cover letter should be addressed to your local Service Canada office and reference both your name and social insurance number.
-In the first paragraph, you should state which forms you are attaching as part of your application, and then list the forms and additional documents you have attached (with page references, if possible).
+Address your cover letter to your local Service Canada office.
+It should reference both your name and social insurance number.
+In the first paragraph, you should state which forms you are attaching as part of your application.
+Then list the forms and additional documents you have attached (with page references, if possible).

 The rest of the letter should give more information about your education, work history, and the impact of your disability over time.
-This is essentially where you should be describing your timeline of events to the adjudicator — from the initial appearance of your symptoms to where you’re at present-day.
-You must be sure to explain what the symptoms are and how they have evolved.
+This is essentially where you should be describing your timeline of events to the adjudicator.
+Include everything, from the initial appearance of your symptoms to where you are now.
+Be sure to explain what the symptoms are and how they have evolved.
 Detail your diagnosed condition(s) within this section and describe how they have prevented you from working.
-It is important to include any reduced work or accommodations made before you ceased work.
-If you made attempts at any other type of work, you should include these too.
-These attempts might be accommodated duties inside the role that you can no longer satisfy the job requirements for; other types of positions held elsewhere; or volunteer work.
+It’s important to include any reduced work or accommodations made before you left work.
+If you made attempts at any other type of work, then you should include those, too.
+These attempts might be accommodations for your own role; other types of positions held elsewhere; or volunteer work.

 Make sure to include a section to explain how you feel the disability’s impairments have limited you in your personal life as well.
-This might include things like household chores, personal grooming (showering), socializing, commuting (driving), exercising, child care or any other daily activities affected.
+This might include things like household chores, personal hygiene, socializing, driving, exercising, child care, or any other daily activities.

-Avoid making negative claims about suggested treatments or complaints about physicians; try not to be argumentative in general about your condition, diagnoses, or the disability claim program itself.
-The whole process can be frustrating, but showing your frustration will not help you get approved.
+Avoid making negative claims about suggested treatments or complaints about physicians.
+Try not to be argumentative in general about your condition, diagnoses, or the disability claim program itself.
+The whole process is frustrating, but getting frustrated won’t help your case.

 The key is to tell your own story by focusing on your actions.
 The letter doesn’t necessarily have to be long — it just has to show that you have done everything in your ability to get better and remain at work.